pashok3d/ConverstationalAgent/README.md

 ### Redirection to Human

-Connection to a support agent can be triggered by user in two ways:
+Connection to a support agent can be triggered by user in a few ways:
 1. By writing "\h"
 2. By writing a query that contains information about user's intent to connect to a support agent.
 For example, "I need to talk to a human" or "I need to talk to a support agent".
 3. When an exception is raised, the agent asks user if he wants to connect to a support agent.